fbpx

 How to participate

 • Visit the enrollment website.
 If you are interested in joining the genetic screening study, ImagineYou, please click the Get Started button below to visit the enrollment website hosted by our genomics partner, Helix.
 You will be asked to confirm your identity by logging into your My Sanford Chart account.
-At that time, your contact information and some other details associated with your account like your name, email, phone number, dates of birth and medical record number, will be shared with Helix to assist with the enrollment process.
+At that time, your contact information and some other details associated with your account like your name, email, phone number, date of birth and medical record number, will be shared with Helix to assist with the enrollment process.

 • Learn more about the project and see if you’re eligible.
 On the Helix enrollment website you can learn more about ImagineYou and proceed to answer questions to see if you are eligible.
 If eligible, you’ll be asked to review and sign a research consent form before enrolling in the project.
 If you have any questions about the research program or the consent form, you can contact the ImagineYou study team at 888-424-2332.